adworacz/vapoursynth-archive/README.md

    * StackVertical
    * StackHorizontal
    * PlaneAverage/PlaneDifference (maybe...)
-   * Expr (This will probably see a large performance boost.)
+   * Expr (This will probably see a large performance boost.) <-- In Progress

 Filters ported: